Attention deficit hyperactivity disorder controversies: ADHD as a biological difference

 Large, high quality research has found small differences in the brain between ADHD and non-ADHD patients.
-Jonathan Leo and David Cohen, critics who reject the characterization of ADHD as a disorder, contended in 2003 and 2004 that the controls for stimulant medication usage were inadequate in some lobar volumetric studies which makes it impossible to determine whether ADHD itself or psychotropic medication used to treat ADHD is responsible for decreased thickness observed in certain brain regions.
+Jonathan Leo and David Cohen, critics who reject the characterization of ADHD as a disorder, contended in 2003 and 2004 that the controls for stimulant medication usage were inadequate in some lobar volumetric studies, which makes it impossible to determine whether ADHD itself or psychotropic medication used to treat ADHD is responsible for decreased thickness observed in certain brain regions.
 They believe many neuroimaging studies are oversimplified in both popular and scientific discourse and given undue weight despite deficiencies in experimental methodology.
 Many studies and meta-analyses have demonstrated differences in multiple aspects of brain structure and function.

-ADHD is highly heritable: twin studies suggest that genetics explain 70 to 80 percent in the variation of ADHD.
+ADHD is highly heritable: twin studies suggest that genetics explain 70 to 80 percent of the variation of ADHD.
 There is also strong evidence to support genetic-environment interactions with some fetal and early post-natal environmental factors.
-However, some have questioned whether a genetic connection exists as no single gene has been found – known as the missing heritability problem, which ADHD shares with many other heritable human traits such as schizophrenia.
+However, some have questioned whether a genetic connection exists as no single gene has been found – this is known as the missing heritability problem, which ADHD shares with many other heritable human traits such as schizophrenia.
 In 2000, Dr. Joseph Glenmullen stated that "no claim of a gene for a psychiatric condition has stood the test of time, in spite of popular misinformation.
 Although many theories exist, there is no definitive biological, neurological, or genetic etiology for 'mental illness'."
 Authors of a review of ADHD etiology in 2004 noted: "Although several genome-wide searches have identified chromosomal regions that are predicted to contain genes that contribute to ADHD susceptibility, to date no single gene with a major contribution to ADHD has been identified."
 However, several large studies and reviews provide strong support that ADHD is polygenic in most cases, caused by a complex interaction between multiple genes – there is no single gene which would cause the majority of ADHD cases.